dawsonkate/Analyzing_American_Baby_Name_Trends/README.md

 # Analyzing_American_Baby_Name_Trends

-In this project I used below techniques:
+In this project I used the below techniques:
 * CASE WHEN statements,
 * pattern matching using the LIKE operator
 * subqueries